domainsofapp/domainsofapp.github.io/_posts/2017-10-08-deep-thoughts.md

 Perhaps the difference between love and lust is analagous to that of the symbiotic and parasitic.

+Writing legalese and raising a child are like programming (writing code) -- you must define the terminology before you can work with it.

 ## False Positive Paradox

 <https://en.wikipedia.org/wiki/False_positive_paradox/>